aldopando/BellabeatCaseStudy/README.md

 Observations.

-- ***We can observe that on average 8 participants reached the daily goal of 10,000 steps for a good overall health, representing the 25% of the total sample.***.
+- ***We can observe that on average 8 participants reached the daily goal of 10,000 steps for a good overall health, representing the 25% of the total sample***.
 - ***It means that 75% are under the daily goal of 10,000 steps.
 However, this goal is not universally appropriate across all ages and physical function.
-Besides that, we are not taking into account non-step activities***
+Besides that, we are not taking into account non-step activities***.

 ---